Gabriel Woods

 Quick Summary

-• Potted meat originally referred to a preserving process whereby meat was packed into a pot or jar and then covered with fat.
+- Potted meat is preserved meat packed into a pot and covered with fat.

 Potting is a method of traditional meat preservation in which cooked meat or chicken is covered with butter or lard, placed in a pot, and tightly packed to keep the air out.